 Choose The Right Accounting Method For Your Business

-- Cash-Basis Accounting: Income and expenses are recorded only when the transaction is complete, and money has exchanged hands.
+- Accrual Accounting: Income and expenses are recorded when they’re earned or incurred, regardless of when money changes hands.

 Track Income & Expenses Using Accounting Software